 Standard checks can be requested for any positions covered by the Exceptions Order 1975 to the Rehabilitation of Offenders Act 1974.
 This contains details of all convictions on record (including spent convictions), plus details of any cautions, reprimands or warnings.
 Example of roles at the University might include chartered accountant and legal executive.

 Enhanced checks can be requested for positions that involve regulated activity with children and adults.
 This involves an extra level of checking with local police force records in addition to checks with the Police National Computer and the government department lists held by the Department for Education and Skills and the Department of Health, where appropriate.
-Example of roles at the University might include staff employed within Hope Park Sports and health care professionals.
+Example of roles at the University might include academic staff undertaking research or student supervision with children and/or in schools, staff employed within Hope Park Sports, student counsellors.

 The definition of regulated activity relating to children comprises only: